Q: What size bed sheets do I need to bring?

 Q: Is there anything that I should not bring?

 A: You’ll probably want to see your room and talk to your roommate before you decide to bring any large items.
 Many of the things that you will need you can purchase in Walla Walla.
-There are several national chain stores to choose from in town including Bed, Bath, and Beyond, Walmart, Bi-Mart, Rite-Aid, Marshalls, Macy's, and Staples.
+There are several national chain stores to choose from in town including Walmart, Safeway, Rite-Aid, Marshalls, Albertson’s, and Staples.
 There are also a variety of locally owned stores and a bookstore on campus.
 The Tri-Cities are about an hour away from Walla Walla by car and have just about every national chain store in or near Columbia Center Mall.
 Some halls organize trips to the Tri-Cities early in the semester.
-Do not bring a bed, a desk, a powerful stereo system, a full size refrigerator, halogen lamps, candles/incense, or double-sided permanent foam sticky tape/squares.
+Do not bring a bed, a desk, a powerful stereo system, a full size refrigerator, halogen lamps, candles/incense, AC units, or double-sided permanent foam sticky tape/squares.
+We also recommend that 1st year students do not bring a car (see below).
+Also use surge protectors instead of extension cords.
 We also recommend that 1st year students do not bring a car (see below).

 Q: Will Whitman provide me with summer storage space?